gbourniq/portfolio/README.md

 ## CI-CD Pipeline

-In order to faciliate testing, build, and deployment tasks, a CI/CD workflow has been implemented, and can triggered on Travis CI.
+In order to faciliate testing, build, and deployment tasks, a CI/CD workflow has been implemented, and can be triggered on Travis CI.

 ![image](documentation/images/ci_cd_pipeline.png)
 > Note: Any error such a linting error or failed tests will abort the pipeline.

 ### CI Pipeline